fb-pixel

 This site contains affiliate links to products we recommend.
 We may receive a commission for purchases made through these links.

+• Versatile - I love that the flavoring options are virtually endless, meaning no matter what I’m craving, a delicious pickled egg will do!
 I also love that you can make pickled eggs with all kinds of eggs.
 Unlike other preservation methods, you can use store-bought eggs, farm-fresh eggs, or even farm eggs you’ve had to wash after bringing them in from the coop.

-Ingredients Needed for Pickled Eggs
+Ingredients Needed

 How to Make Pickled Eggs

-Pour brine over the top of the eggs until they’re covered.
+Step 4: Top the seasonings with about ½-1 cup of brine, then layer in your hard-boiled eggs.
+Try to pack them in nice and tight, but not so tight that the egg whites break or crack.
+Pour more brine over the top of the eggs until they’re covered.
 Add a lid and store in the refrigerator.
-The eggs are good to eat within 3-5 days, but I find they taste best after letting them sit for 2 weeks.
+The eggs are good to eat within 3-5 days, but I find they taste best after letting them sit for two weeks.

-• Hard boil eggs that are at least a week old, this makes peeling them MUCH easier.
+• Hard-boil eggs that are at least a week old; this makes peeling them MUCH easier.

-• Hard boil and peel your eggs ahead of time, this makes the day of pickling eggs super fast and stress-free.
+• Hard-boil and peel your eggs ahead of time; this makes the day of pickling eggs super fast and stress-free.

 • You can substitute white vinegar or rice wine vinegar for a different flavor.

-• Adding a few slices of red onions, beets or beet juice will make your eggs beautifully pink!
+• Adding a few slices of red onions, beets, or beet juice will make your eggs beautifully pink!

-• Feel free to experiment with additional flavors like dill, onion, even jalapeno for some added spice.
+• Feel free to experiment with additional flavors like dill, onion, or even jalapeno for some added spice.

 Jar of pickled eggs with a basket of fresh eggs in the background.

-4.40 from 48 votes
+4.07 from 106 votes

 Print Pin